 Two (2) credits of Worship Leader Internship are required.
-WL425 Worship Leader Internship 1 credit

 WORSHIP LEADERSHIP (WITH A MINOR OR AA)

 This program is designed to prepare students for worship leadership roles in the local church, while providing training in another area that increases the student's ministry and wage-earning potential.